Gbukaa/security_week/security/projects/03_challenge.md

 to structure your modelling session as you diagram the system and brainstorm potential vulnerabilities.

-@TODO here's a video demonstration of running a threat modelling session.
+[Here is a video demonstration of a threat modelling session](https://drive.google.com/file/d/1hj6Tbpm0H3amdsmGZdxZ1ma-rGgchSPP/view?usp=sharing).
+Note that this demonstration is not perfect, just like your process will need practice, so don't be too harsh on yourselves for this first one.

 ## Project